stealthly/scala-cassandra/README.md

 	   Meta.createTable()

 	   "Meta objects" should {
-	      "be able to store their binary state starting from a random state and then retrieving it" in {
+	      "be able to store & retrieve their binary state" in {

 	      	 //we use a Thrift object here for portability of the data stored val tMeta = new TMeta()